 Acquisition of an extensive 3D seismic survey over the eastern and western portions (including Jeruk) of the Sampang block began in January 2005.
-Processing and interpretation of the survey continued during the quarter and is expected to be completed in late 2005.
+Processing and interpretation of the survey continued during the quarter.
 Cue's examination of the 3D data set suggests that the Jeruk structure is likely to be more complex than previously mapped.